jungbluth/kb_sdk_icon_generator/README.md

 # kb_sdk_icon_generator
-utility to generate icons for Apps - work with KBase SDK
+kb_sdk_icon_generator is a small utility to generate icons for Apps - works with KBase SDK

 ## Requirements
 * Docker